Mjz86/c_colon/README.md

 for example `intn_t` can alias the `uintn_t` and `mintn_t` types , but `noaliasset intn_t` cannot.

-inexpr / outexpr / inoutexpr
+inexpr / outexpr / inoutexpr / no-argument-in-or-out

 determines the general usage and call convention in a function argument.
+- none ( translates to mut inexpr  or the in val register): a stable  mutable value that is initialized on the call site.
 - inexpr:
 a stable const value.
 - outexpr: